Alexey-N-Chernyshov/blog/content/2017-12-27-pg_filedump.md

  Item   4 -- Length:   58  Offset: 7952 (0x1f10)  Flags: NORMAL
 COPY: 4	2017-12-25 18:32:04.745484	(TOASTED)
 ```
 The data we are interested in is after COPY.
-Option -o skips deleted data and -t option outputs TOAST’ed values.
+Option -o skips the deleted data and -t option outputs the TOAST’ed values.
 ```
 ./pg_filedump -o -D int,timestamp,text /var/lib/postgresql/9.6/main/base/12445/16408 | grep COPY

 COPY: 1	2017-12-25 18:31:03.547059	some text
 COPY: 4	2017-12-25 18:32:04.745484		very large string
 ```
 But what if we don’t know the segment number or the database schema?
-For example, we cannot start Postgres instance.
-The Postgres stores all the data about tables in the table named `pg_class` with relfilenode id 1259.
-So, we can get the segment number by the name of our table.
+For example, we cannot start PostgreSQL instance.
+The PostgreSQL stores all the data about tables in the table named `pg_class` with relfilenode id 1259.
+Thus, we can get the segment number by the name of our table.
 Here `~` in `-D` argument means the rest of the row we do not consider.
 ```
 ./pg_filedump -D name,oid,oid,oid,oid,oid,oid,~ /path/to/database/1259 | grep COPY | grep my_table
 COPY: my_table	2200	16410	0	10	0	16408
 ```
 Where the last number is our segment number 16408.
-We can obtain schema from the table name `pg_attribute` with relfilenode 1249 as well.
+We can obtain the schema from the table name `pg_attribute` with relfilenode 1249 as well.
 The third column is an oid of the attribute type.
 ```
 ./pg_filedump -ot -D oid,name,oid,int,smallint,~ /var/lib/postgresql/9.6/main/base/12445/1249 | grep 16408
 COPY: 16408	i	23	-1	4